When a project wraps up, its mission lives on. It’s up to you—and your team—to determine how to build upon the success you’ve achieved.

 What can we do to make the best use of your work going forward?

-The breadth of experience top freelancers have often gives them a good view of the best way forward, whether it’s effective execution methods for a strategy or further analysis that would help you refine a promising idea.
+The breadth of experience top talent have often gives them a good view of the best way forward, whether it’s effective execution methods for a strategy or further analysis that would help you refine a promising idea.

 A strong close to a project helps set the stage for next steps, and the transparency it provides allows everyone to take ownership of improvements next time.
+Also, the relationship doesn’t need to end when the project does.
+Most BTG talent stay in touch with clients post-project, and often, continued conversations lead to additional project work.
+By staying in contact with your independents, you can build on work that’s already been done—together.